goperreault/goperreault.github.io/bustourreflection.md

 **Knowledge and Sharing**

 To learn and share knowledge about another culture is important for planners.
 As we aim to build inclusive communities, knowledge serves as a guide to better understand the goal and purpose of these spaces.
 As such, the centre’s use of descriptive imagery in the fortress’ hallway helps outsiders to appreciate the built form and purpose of the centre as central to the Chinese community.
 The mix of guidance and retail offers a theoretical and practice use of the space, where one may wish to immerse themselves and discover a foreign cultural community.
-Furthermore, it builds upon the south Asian community located in Mississauga [see Figure graph].
 In similar fashion, the landmarks around the Punjab business centre reinforce the notion of the space as welcoming to the Sikh and non-Sikh community.
 The inclusion of the museum further demonstrates the space as knowledge sharing within the larger communities in the Greater Toronto Area.

 **How to approach a space as a planner and gain knowledge**